This page tells you about radiofrequency ablation (RFA). You can find information about

 Possible side effects of RFA

 Most people have a few mild side effects after RFA.
 The most common effects are discomfort or mild pain and generally feeling unwell.
 Rarely, people develop an infection.
 Your treatment team will discuss the possible side effects with you.

 You can view and print the quick guide for the radiofrequency ablation section.

-Radiofrequency ablation uses heat made by radio waves to kill cancer cells.
+Radiofrequency ablation (RFA) uses heat made by radio waves to kill cancer cells.
 Radiofrequency is a type of electrical energy.
 Ablation means destroying completely.
-The electrical energy heats up the tumour and kills the cancer cells.
-You have RFA through a probe that goes through your skin into the tumour.
-RFA is quite a new treatment and at the moment only a few specialist centres can offer it.
+You have RFA through a probe (electrode) that goes through your skin into the tumour.
+The electrical current from the probe heats the cancer cells to high temperatures which destroys them.

 Doctors are still finding out more about

 RFA is not usually the main treatment for cancer.
 You might have RFA alone, or in combination with other treatments, if you have one of the following cancers

 Primary cancer means the original cancer in the part of the body where it started.
 A secondary cancer means cancer cells that have spread to another part of the body and formed a new tumour there (for example, secondary cancer in the liver that has spread from a bowel cancer).

 Your doctors may recommend RFA if you can’t have surgery to treat your cancer.
 This may be because